-The Portuguese Waterdog needs a lot of exercise.
-A long daily walk and preferably swim will help tire them out and keep them calm indoors.
-They have immense stamina and can walk/swim for hours.
-They are no couch potato; they need a long walk every day to keep them happy and some owners struggle to keep up with their exercise needs.
-They like to retrieve, especially in water, so this can help tire them out.
-They rarely stray too far from their owner and recall is excellent.
+This is an active dog that will need a lot of daily exercise.
+A long walk and preferably a swim will help tire them out.
+They have a lot of stamina and will happily walk for hours on end.
+Some owners will struggle to keep up with their exercise needs.
+They have a natural instinct to retrieve, especially from water, so games like fetch can help tire them out.
+They don’t tend to wander too far from their wonders and recall, once trained, is excellent.

-The coat requires brushing every other day as the hair doesn't fall out, but sticks to surrounding fur.
-They will need clipping often and many owners use the classic cut, where the coat is closely clipped from the middle of the back to the tail, leaving the thicker fur around the head and chest.
+Their coats will require brushing every other day to keep it looking good.
+The hair doesn’t fall out, but sticks to the hair around it which will cause matting that is not looked after.
+They will also need regular clipping.
+Many owners opt to go for the classic cut, where the coat is clipped from the middle of the back to the tail, leaving longer fur around the head and chest.

 Health problems that may affect Portugese Water Dogs include canine hip dysplasia (CHD), heart disease, Addison's disease (hormonal disease of adrenal gland), progressive retinal atrophy (PRA: degeneration of the retina which can lead to blindness), cancer, allergies, epilepsy and lysosomal storage disease.